Mookie Betts Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 11th in MLB.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Mets have a 4.41 team ERA that ranks 20th across all league pitching staffs.
+- The Mets' 4.40 team ERA ranks 19th across all league pitching staffs.

-- Mets pitchers combine to give up 120 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Mets pitchers combine to surrender 121 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The righty's last time out was on Thursday, July 6 against the Arizona Diamondbacks, when he tossed eight innings, surrendering one earned run while giving up four hits.
+- His last time out was on Sunday against the San Diego Padres, when the righty tossed five innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.